 The following Safeguarding issues are all considered to be child Protection issues and should be referred immediately to the most relevant agency.
-The issues featured below are linked to guidance and local procedures which can be found on the South West Child Protection Procedures

-E-Safety Children and young people can be exploited and suffer bullying through their use of modern technology such as the internet, mobile phones and social networking sites.
-In order to minimize the risks to our children and young people (insert name of setting) will ensure that we have in place appropriate measures such as security filtering, and an acceptable use policy linked to our E-Safety policy.
-We will ensure that staff are aware of how not to compromise their position of trust in or outside of the setting and are aware of the dangers associated with social networking sites
+The issues featured below are linked to guidance and local procedures which can be found on the South West Child Protection Procedures minimize the risks to our children and young people (insert name of setting) will ensure that we have in place appropriate measures such as security filtering, and an acceptable use policy linked to our E-Safety policy.
+We will ensure that staff are aware of how not to compromise their position of trust in or outside of the setting and are aware of the dangers associated with social networking sites.